yayoi-chi/yaya-world/content/en/gallery/commissions/index.md

     caption: This is the first stab at a streaming frame.
 I've decided, after doing the retro one to edit this a bit.
 That'll be done after Thanksgiving
   - image: StreamSetUp.png
     caption: This is a "Stream Starting Soon Card".
 My client uses it before the stream starts.
+  - image: InLovingMemory.png
+    caption: A commission for a friend to gift to their friend whose cat passed away 🥺
 ---

 I do commissions!
 For more information on commissioning me, you can check out the page [about commissions]({{% ref "/commissions.org" %}}).
 Please note that I only showcase commissions that the original client has given me permission to showcase!